watthem/portfolio/gridsome-watthem/markdown/work/Share Service NinjaTrader 8 Help Guide/Share Service NinjaTrader 8 Help Guide.md

 Status: Ready
 Stub: NinjaTrader version 8 introduced a new class of objects that could be used to communicate to 3rd party APIs like Twitter, Facebook, or custom made to meet customer use cases.
 This was the API Reference that enabled a developer to start using this group of methods and types.
 Subject Matter: .NET, C#, NinjaScript, WPF
-Technology Used: Confluence, Help+Manual, JIRA
+Built With: Confluence, Help+Manual, JIRA
 URL: https://ninjatrader.com/support/helpGuides/nt8/?share_service.htm
 ---